tinystork/zeseestarstacker/README.md

 - `api_key`: astrometry.net API key
 - `local_solver_preference`: preferred local solver (`astap` or `ansvr`)

-- `reproject_between_batches`: when true, each stacked batch is plate-solved and immediately reprojected onto the reference WCS.
-The master stack is updated incrementally so no final reprojection step is required.
+- `reproject_between_batches`: when enabled the frames of each batch are first stacked.
+The resulting stack is solved once with ASTAP and reprojected onto the reference WCS obtained from the first solved batch.
+Individual images are never sent to the solver.

 `use_radec_hints` controls whether ASTAP receives the RA/DEC coordinates from the FITS header.
 This option is **disabled by default** and should only be